 Gunner AR2C Edward A. Porter, 2728314 (MIA / KIA) AL

 Built by Douglas at El Segundo, California.
 Constructors Number 5168.
 Assigned to the United States Navy (USN) to USS Lexington (CV-16) to squadron VB-16.
 No known nickname or nose art.

 The crew was officially declared dead on February 4, 1946.
-Both are memorialized at the courts of the missing at National Memorial Cemetery of the Pacific (Punchbowl).
+Both are memorialized at National Memorial Cemetery of the Pacific (Punchbowl) on the courts of the missing.

 Donnie F. Porter

 Thanks to Donnie F. Porter for additional information

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?

 January 22, 2019